Western Green Energy Hub

 The main onshore components include:

-• Ammonia (or other vector) Production and Storage Facility – ammonia (or other vector) plants developed as ‘trains’
+- Ammonia (or other e-fuels) production and storage facility – e-fuels plants developed as ‘trains’ and/or downstream facilities.

-The main coastal and marine elements include a desalination plant, a marine offloading facility and an offshore ammonia (or other vector) export pipeline to transport the produced ammonia to an export terminal.
+The main coastal and marine elements include a desalination plant, a marine offloading facility and an offshore ammonia and other e-fuels export pipeline to transport the produced e-fuels to an export terminal.

-The operational capacities of the full-scale development include renewable power production of approximately 70 GW per annum, hydrogen production of approximately 4 million tonnes per annum and ammonia (or other vector) production of approximately 22 million tonnes per annum.
+The operational capacities of the full-scale development include renewable power production of approximately 70 GW per annum, hydrogen production of approximately 4 million tonnes per annum and ammonia production of approximately 22 million tonnes per annum.
+Other e-fuel production capacities will depend on technology types still to be considered for the site.

 Greater detail on the full-scale development proposal can be found in the Western Green Energy Hub project referral documentation submitted to the Western Australian Environmental Protection Authority (and published by the Authority in November 2024).